 Carefully selected Mahogany or Iroko are also excellent choices for complete new projects.

 We have also used high grade redwood, larch, cedar, poplar and douglas fir when there is a special requirement.
 Our operators are equally competent in using all the various species of timber available.

 As a conservation specialist we can also use salvaged timber in our restoration projects

 At Timeless Sash Windows due to the broad spectrum areas we cover, we use many different glass options.These options vary on the client's needs and requirements.
 We use glass manufactured by both Pilkington K and Saint Gobain.

-Our double glaze unit varies from a 12mm unit, 4 mm float, 4mm krypton gas and 4mm float to a 28mm unit consisting of 4mm float-20mm Argon -4mm float.
-These are multiple choices of double glaze and we are happy to advise which suits you project best.
-All our double glaze units contain a warm edge spacer bar manufactured by edge-tech.
+Our double glaze unit varies from a 12mm unit, 4 mm float, 4mm krypton gas and 4mm float in a 28mm unit consisting of 4mm float-20mm Argon-4mm float.
+These are multiple choices of double glaze and we are happy to advise which suits your project best.
+All our double glaze units contain a warm edge spacer bar manufactured by Edge-tech.
 All our units are Low “E” and contain safety glass where required.
-Our single glazing range varies on requirement-from 4mm float to cylinder to salvage glass.
-Again our clients needs determine the type of glass used.
+Our single glazing range varies on requirement - from 4mm float to cylinder to salvage glass.
+Again our client's needs determine the type of glass used.

 We are delighted to have recently launched our latest Timeless Slim Glazing System.
 This allows us install slimline double glazing using a glazing bar as slim as 16mm.
 This can be done with new windows or retrofitted into Georgian windows.